 Reimbursement is at the typical cost for normal debris removal.

-For hazardous trees, FEMA will cover the cost of removal for trees with broken canopies or that are in imminent danger of falling, as long as they are six inches or larger in diameter at 4.5 feet above ground level.
+For hazardous tree removal, FEMA will cover the cost of removal for trees with broken canopies or that are in imminent danger of falling, as long as they are six inches or larger in diameter at 4.5 feet above ground level.
 Documentation should include photographs and the exact location of the trees.
 The program will also cover limbs two inches or larger in diameter on either a per limb or per tree basis.

-What Will FEMA Not Cover
+What Will FEMA Disaster Relief Not Cover?

 Small trees, less than six inches in diameter, or stumps less than 24 inches in diameter are not covered specifically but are likely included in regular storm debris removal.
 That is, they can typically be carried away by the city or county when left at the curb.